Equilibrium Propagation for Non-Conservative Systems

 To this end, we consider a class of networks where the asymmetry ratio $r_\text{str}$ defined in Eq.~\eqref{eq:anti-symmetric_ratio} is kept fixed.
 Let $\bm{\tilde{S}}$ and $\bm{\tilde{A}}$ be arbitrary symmetric and antisymmetric matrices in $\mathbb{R}^{N_\text{dyn} \times N_\text{dyn}}$ respectively.
 We enforce a fixed $r_\text{str}$ via the following parameterization of the recurrent parameters:

 where $\gamma \in \mathbb{R}$ is a learnable global scale.

-Using VF and AEP, we train a layered network with one hidden layer of 50 neurons (in which case $\bm{\tilde{S}}$ and $\bm{\tilde{A}}$ are block off-diagonal) for different values of $r_\text{str}$ to investigate the impact of structural asymmetry.
+Using VF and AsymEP, we train a layered network with one hidden layer of 50 neurons (in which case $\bm{\tilde{S}}$ and $\bm{\tilde{A}}$ are block off-diagonal) for different values of $r_\text{str}$ to investigate the impact of structural asymmetry.
 We compare two training regimes: training only the input weights $\bm{J}^\text{in}$ (and the scale $\gamma$), versus training all parameters including $\bm{J}^\text{dyn}$.
 The first regime trains only the external forces from the input $\rho'(\bm{x}) \odot \bm{J}^\text{in} u$ (which correspond to a symmetric contribution in the Jacobian) applied to our non-conservative system, while the second additionally trains $\bm{J}^\text{dyn}$ and therefore the non-symmetric part of the Jacobian directly.